1337joe/du-mocks/README.md

 ./tests/bundleCharacterizationTest.lua TestFile
 ```

-This will print the result out in the console, or an output file can be specified as a second argument to the program.
+This will print the result out in the console (for piping to `xclip -selection c` or `clip.exe`, depending on your platform), or an output file can be specified as a second argument to the program.

 Blocks of code to be extracted should be surrounded by comment blocks with the following format: